Pros & cons of selling digital products in marketplaces like Etsy & Udemy

 Beyond traffic and audience discovery, the other advantage of selling your digital products in a marketplace is the ability to piggyback off of trust in that marketplace.

-Keeping with our Amazon example, 53.4% of people are more willing to buy from an unknown brand if it’s on their marketplace than any other store.
+Keeping with our Amazon example, 53.4% of people are more willing to buy from an unknown brand if it’s on their marketplace than any other site.

 That boost in trust isn’t to be taken lightly.
 49% of customers say their concerns about privacy and safety stop them from shopping online, so having a well-known brand associated with yours as a seller is a big boon for your products.